TobasFlightControl/tobas/README.md

 ### ESC Calibration

 Make sure battery and ESCs are connected to FC properly.\
-Execute the following in FC.
+Execute the following in FC:

 ```bash
 $ su